ccaique-lima/lanyon/01-about.md

 <br>

-Caique Lima is an electronics engineer graduated from [UNISAL](https://unisal.br) in 2019.
+Caique is an electronics engineer graduated from [UNISAL](https://unisal.br) in 2019.
 Currently, is a M.Eng.
 Student in Electrical Engineering at the Department of Electrical Engineering from [UFSCar](https://www.ufscar.br).

 Since 2017 he has been working with scientific research and teaching, funded by UNISAL and [CAPES](https://www.gov.br/capes/pt-br).

 In his master's research, he worked with PPG signals, motion artifact removal, machine learning, signal processing and wearables.

 He was born in Campinas-SP and since 1994 he has learned incredible things.
-His great passions are Brasil, books, microcontrollers, family&friends and [GFC](https://www.guaranifc.com.br/)! 😎
+His great passions are Brazil, books, microcontrollers, family&friends and [GFC](https://www.guaranifc.com.br/)! 😎